OpenVisualCloud/Media-Transport-Library/ecosystem/ffmpeg_plugin/README.md

 ### Enabling experimental MTL_GPU_DIRECT in FFmpeg with ST20p Support

-The MTL_GPU_DIRECT experimental feature plans on enhancing FFmpeg's performance by allowing direct access to GPU memory, which can be particularly beneficial when working with high-throughput video streams such as those handled by the MTL ST20 codec plugin.
+The MTL_GPU_DIRECT experimental feature aims at enhancing FFmpeg's performance by allowing direct access to GPU memory, which can be particularly beneficial when working with high-throughput video streams such as those handled by the MTL ST20 codec plugin.

 #### Building FFmpeg with MTL_GPU_DIRECT Enabled
-To take advantage of the MTL_GPU_DIRECT feature, you must compile FFmpeg with this option enabled.
+To take advantage of the MTL_GPU_DIRECT feature FFmpeg has to be built with this option enabled.
 Here’s how to do it:

 ```bash
 ./configure --enable-shared --disable-static --enable-nonfree --enable-pic --enable-gpl --enable-libopenh264 --enable-encoder=libopenh264 --enable-mtl --extra-cflags="-DMTL_GPU_DIRECT_ENABLED"